OpenTermsArchive/engine/README.md

 await stopHeadlessBrowser();
 ```

-The `fetch` module can also be configured as a [node config submodule](https://github.com/node-config/node-config/wiki/Sub-Module-Configuration).
+The `fetch` module can also be configured as a [`node-config` submodule](https://github.com/node-config/node-config/wiki/Sub-Module-Configuration).
-If [node-config](https://github.com/node-config/node-config) is used in the project, default `fetcher` configuration can be overridden by adding a `fetcher` object to the local config.
+If [`node-config`](https://github.com/node-config/node-config) is used in the project, the default `fetcher` configuration can be overridden by adding a `fetcher` object to the local config.
 See [Configuration file](#configuration-file) for full reference.

 #### filter

-Filter gives the ability to transform HTML or pdf content into a markdown string.
+The `filter` module transforms HTML or PDF content into a Markdown string.
 It will filter content based on the [document declaration](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md#declaring-a-new-service).

 You can use the filter in your code by using `import filter from 'open-terms-archive/filter';`.